 As you wake the laptop, it begins looking for your face using the webcam at the top of the display.
 Within a blink of an eye (but try to avoid blinking too much), the Spectre unlocks.

 The fingerprint sensor is on the right side of the laptop, next to the volume rocker.
-It’s slightly recessed with the housing, making it easy to find just by feel.
-But in our testing, we have a hard time lining up our registered finger with the sensor to get a consistent reading and, in turn, unlock the laptop.
+It’s only slightly recessed within the housing, so you can easily find it without even looking.
+But, we found that it could be difficult to line up our registered digits with the sensor to get a consistent reading and, in turn, unlock the HP Spectre x360 15.

 Stylus and pen input

-There’s a comforting level of familiarity when holding the stylus, with similar weight to that of a regular pen or pencil.
-Turing on the stylus is done by tapping the tip to a surface, then gliding it across the display of the Spectre x360.
+Once you get that out of the way, there’s a comforting familiarity when holding this stylus, with similar weight to that of an everyday pen.
+Turning on the stylus is done by tapping the tip to the surface and gliding it across the notebook’s display.